 RESERVING CATEGORY DEFINITIONS

-The Term “Payout Annuity Reserving Category” includes the following categories of contracts, certificates and contract features, whether group or individual, including both life contingent and term certain only contracts, directly written or assumed through reinsurance, with the exception of benefits provided by variable annuities:
+The Term “Payout Annuity Reserving Category” includes the following categories of contracts, certificates and contract features, whether group or individual, including both life contingent and term certain only contracts, directly written or assumed through reinsurance, with the exception of benefits provided by variable annuities.
+For the purposes of the “Payout Annuity Reserving Category”, Longevity Reinsurance shall be excluded from the following categories of contracts, certificates and contract features.

+:

 Immediate annuity contracts;